 Czech Airlines Flight Cancellation Compensation

-If your flight gets cancelled within two weeks of your scheduled departure, you could be eligible for compensation up to €600.
-But keep in mind – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t significantly disrupt your travel.
+If your flight is cancelled within two weeks of your scheduled departure, you might get compensation up to €600.
+However, there’s a condition – the airline can avoid paying if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |